 E&O Insurance, Content and Media Liability Insurance, and Cyber Liability Insurance are also available.

 Get A Price Indication Here.
 Or, read on and learn more.

 Price of Patent Insurance

-We have seen defensive patent insurance rates range between 1.5% and 5% of the limit for a smaller company.
+We have seen Defensive Patent Insurance rates range between 1.5% and 5% of the limit for a smaller company.
 So between $15,000 and $50,000 per million of coverage.
 Typically there is a minimum retention (like a deductible) of 2% of the limit of insurance ($20,000 per million).
-Coinsurance of between 2.5% and 20% is also typical (with 2.5% coinsurance, the insurance company reimburses 92.5% of legal expenses and damages after the retention is paid).
+Coinsurance of between 2.5% and 20% is also typical (with 2.5% coinsurance, the insurance company reimburses 97.5% of legal expenses and damages after the retention is paid).

 Types of Patent Insurance

 Defensive Patent Insurance – Funds defensive efforts against allegations of patent infringement and pays damages.

 Offensive Patent Insurance – Also called Abatement Insurance, Enforcement Insurance or a Pursuit Policy, it funds enforcement actions against those who infringe against a firm’s intellectual property.

 1st Party Patent Insurance – Also called Multi-Peril Insurance, it pays for losses resulting from the invalidation of one’s patent.
 This can include lost royalty revenue or sunk costs that were incurred in prosecuting the patent.
 There is also coverage for losses in revenue that would result from a preliminary injunction that barred you from selling covered products while litigation is ongoing.